kaiiiz/hugo-theme-monochrome/exampleSite/content/layouts/docs/balloon.md

 For example, if you don't want to publish the resouces of the balloon layout, you can create a leaf bundle and specified `headless = true` in `index.md`'s front-matter.
 These resources will only be used during rendering process.
 In other word, no file will be generated to `/public` folder.

-Checkout [the document](https://gohugo.io/content-management/page-bundles/#headless-bundle) for more details.
+Checkout [Headless Bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) for more details.